gatsby-uc/gatsby-plugin-pinterest/README.md

       resolve: `gatsby-plugin-pinterest`,
       options: {
         // If you just want to use the default, you can set this to `true`, defaults to `false`
+        // This sets the data-pin-hover attribute in the script
         saveButton: {
           // Set to true to hide the text and display only a round P button
           round: false, // default